Hi, I’m Kat. A trauma therapist, mother, artist, and fellow human doing the work, too.

-I’m also a silversmith and the one-woman maker behind a small jewelry line called Magnolia Beau Silver.
-In the quieter corners of my week, I handcraft sterling silver jewelry from my home studio.
-The creative process is slow, intentional, and welcoming of imperfection which often mirrors how I think about healing in therapy.
+I am a silversmith and the one woman maker behind Magnolia Beau Silver, my small handcrafted jewelry line.
+In the quieter corners of my week, I make sterling silver jewelry from my home studio.
+The creative process is slow, intentional, and welcoming of imperfection, which feels a lot like healing to me.

 please Hear me when I say: